 World Centers in the United Kingdom, Switzerland, Mexico, India, and

-Our Cabaña, located 47 miles from Mexico City, is a beautiful retreat located in historic Cuernavaca.
-Our Cabaña is the largest of the four world centers, can accommodate up to 90 guests, and offers 5, 8 and 9 night sessions throughout the year to girl and adult members of WAGGGS and GSUSA, including Girl Friendship sessions and Adult Adventure programs.
+Our Cabaña, located 47 miles from Mexico City, is a beautiful retreat in historic Cuernavaca.
+Our Cabaña is the largest World Center.
+It can accommodate up to 90 guests and offers girl and adult members of WAGGGS and GSUSA five-, eight-, and nine-night sessions, including Girl Friendship sessions and Adult Adventure programs, throughout the year.

-Pax Lodge, located in Hampstead Village, 20 minutes by subway from the center of London, is an ideal base for exploring the city's rich history, tradition and culture.
-This world center offers a vibrant selection of cultural programs for youth and adults as well as leadership seminars and day activities.
+Pax Lodge, located in Hampstead Village, is just 20 minutes by train from the center of London.
+It’s an ideal base for exploring the city's rich history and culture, offering a vibrant selection of cultural programs for youth and adults as well as leadership seminars and day activities.

-Sangam, situated along the banks of the Mula River in Pune, India, is a few hours from Mumbai (Bombay).
-Sangam, which means 'coming together' in Sanskrit, brings Girl Scouts and Girl Guides together from around the globe.
-Events, scheduled from June to March, emphasize cultural sharing, common Girl Scouting/Girl Guiding links and the rich cultural heritage of India.
+Sangam, situated along the banks of the Mula River in Pune, India, is a few hours from Mumbai.
+Sangam, which means “coming together” in Sanskrit, engages girls in events from June to March, emphasizing cultural sharing, issues that impact girls, and the rich cultural heritage of India.

-The informal atmosphere of the world centers encourages interaction among visitors who are expected to contribute to the daily operation of the facility.
+The informal atmosphere encourages interaction among visitors, who are expected to contribute to the daily operation of the facility.
 As space in these facilities is limited, visitors are asked to bring only essential items.

-Contact the center before your visit to find out what is needed to maintain operations, or contact the World Foundation, a private non-profit organization that supports the world centers.
+Contact the center before your visit to find out what’s needed to maintain operations, or donate to the World Foundation, a private nonprofit organization that supports the World Centers.